-7.1.8 Implementation of the Transportation System
+7.1.7 Implementation of the Transportation System

-- a) The implementation of the Transportation System for WESTON 7 will be planned and designed to accommodate all modes of travel and for universal accessibility, prioritizing walking, cycling and transit.
-The planned street network, in accordance with the relevant policies of the VOP 2010 will balance the needs of all users while recognizing the importance of encouraging a range of active street life during both day and night. - b) The Transportation System will be established incrementally through the development approval process.
-The network will be developed in conformity with the relevant policies of the VOP 2010.
-The intent is to ultimately develop a connected and continuous, grid-like network, while recognizing constraints that create barriers which limit the achievement of a completely connected network. - c) Minor adjustments to the Transportation System identified on Schedule 4, through the development approval process, will not require an Amendment to this Plan provided the general intent and purpose of this Plan is maintained and the City is satisfied that the role and function of such roads and facilities are maintained. - d) The Road Network identified on Schedule 4 shall be conveyed to the municipality as a condition of approval of development.
+- a) The Road Network identified on Schedule 4 shall be conveyed to the municipality as a condition of approval of development.
+The network will be developed in conformity with the relevant policies of the VOP 2010 and the recommendations of the comprehensive Transportation Master Plan.
+The intent is to ultimately develop a connected and continuous, grid-like network, while recognizing constraints that create barriers which limit the achievement of a completely connected network. - b) The implementation of the transportation system for WESTON 7 will be planned and designed to accommodate all modes of travel and for universal accessibility, prioritizing walking, cycling and transit, in accordance with the principles for Complete Streets.
+The planned street network, will balance the needs of all users while recognizing the importance of encouraging a range of active street life during both day and night. - c) Minor adjustments to the transportation system identified on Schedule 4, through the development approval process, will not require an Amendment to this Plan provided the general intent and purpose of this Plan is maintained and the City is satisfied that the role and function of such roads and facilities are maintained.